 Five states have formed by leaving a larger state, so there is precedent.
 However, the proposed State of Jefferson, like the State of Forgottonia, was born as a publicity stunt, a way to get legislators to listen to a smaller or less prosperous region within their borders.

 Jefferson doesn’t have a constitution.
 They haven’t held a referendum among their residents.
 They haven’t gotten approval from the legislatures in California and Oregon.
 They haven’t communicated with the U.S. Congress.
 They don’t even have any clear reason for demanding statehood.

 Puerto Rico, by contrast, is ready for statehood.
-PR has had a constitution since 1952, military service since 1917, multiple votes on statehood in 1993, 1998 and 2010, and in the latest the majority voted for statehood.
+PR has had a constitution since 1952, military service since 1917, multiple votes on statehood in 1993, 1998, 2012, 2017, and 2020.
+In the last three –all the votes taken in this century — the majority voted for statehood.
 Let your legislators know that you support Puerto Rico’s right to enter the Union.